Career and Technical Education at Morton East

 CREDIT: 1.0

-TYPE: Regular
+TYPE: Elective

 GRADE: 12

-PREREQUISITE: One year of Culinary Arts III
+PREREQUISITE: One year of CULINARY ARTS III

 OFFERED: One year course

-Human and Public Services
+Human and Public Services Courses

 The Family and Consumer Sciences prepares individuals for jobs related to the needs of individuals, groups, and society, leading to career opportunities in education and training, government and public administration, law, public safety, corrections, and security and human services, along with personal care services.
 Individuals might work in schools, daycares, government agencies, law offices, hospitals, salon or spas, or in the community.